 Driving from Perth to Margaret River in Southwest Western Australia is an easy drive of around three and a half hours, which is nothing in a state where road trips can take weeks.
 What makes it satisfying are the stops on the way for swims on sandy beaches, engaging indigenous experiences, and self-guided heritage tours.

-Driving from Perth to Margaret River, some 275kms away, in south-west Western Australia, takes around three and a half hours and there’s enough to see along the way to make a day trip of it or even a longer journey if you want to swim, dive, surf, spot marine life and wildlife, and explore the beachside towns en route.
+Driving from Perth to Margaret River, some 275kms away, in south-west Western Australia, takes around three and a half hours and there’s enough to see along the way to make a day trip of it or even a longer journey if you want to swim, dive, surf, spot wildlife and marine life, and explore the beachside towns en route.

-Once you arrive, you can do some sightseeing and wine tasting on tours with local experts, and we’ll cover Margaret River wine tours in another post, however, self-driving really is the way to go for swimming and surfing.
+Once you arrive in the Margaret River region, you can do some sightseeing and wine tasting on tours with local experts, and we’ll cover Margaret River wine tours in another post, however, self-driving really is the way to go for swimming and surfing so you have freedom to choose your beaches depending on changing weather conditions.
 Keep in mind that the surfing region of Margaret River covers a whopping 130 kilometres from Capes Naturaliste to Leeuwin.

-We’ve also tested out a transfer from Perth with South West Charter Vehicles and Winery Tours (who are fantastic) and once in the region we did a series of tailored tours.
+For foreign travellers who prefer not to self-drive from Perth to Margaret River, we have tested out a transfer from Perth with South West Charter Vehicles and Winery Tours, who we can highly recommend; they are fantastic.
+Once in the region you can do tailored private excursions or book small group tours.
 This is a great way to go for first-time visitors who might be nervous about driving from Perth to Margaret River.
-If you’re not we highly recommend a hire car.
+If you’re not, we highly recommend you hire a car.

 Driving from Perth to Margaret River – Where to Stop on the Way